MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 > [!NOTE]
 > If your account doesn't have the permissions to assign a role, you see an error message that your account "does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/{guid}'."
 Contact your Azure Active Directory admin to manage roles.

-## Sign in using the service principal
+## Sign in using a service principal

 You can test the new service principal's credentials and permissions by signing in under it within the Azure CLI.
 Sign in as the new service principal using the `appId`, `tenant`, and credentials values.
 Use the authentication type that the service principal was created with.